Kinship Care in Thailand

 One Sky Foundation’s Approach

-To address these challenges in Sangkhlaburi, One Sky Foundation provides financial support to kinship families.
-The team also enables and supports income generation activities based on the strengths and interests of individual families.
+To address these challenges in Sangkhlaburi, One Sky Foundation provides various supports to kinship families, specifically those in migrant communities along the border.
+We also enable and support income-generation activities based on the strengths and interests of individual families.
 This can range from raising pigs, to opening a food stand, or running a small shop.

 • Opportunities for peer-to-peer sharing and support for kinship carers.